tranngocnhan93/ArmOperatingSystem_XYPlotter/README.md

 **SCT timer:** a powerful timer which can be utilised in a lot of applications.
 In this particular project, it is to generate PWM signal for a servo motor<br/>
 **RIT timer:** producing a PWM signals with period of microseconds to drive stepper motors<br/>
-Semaphore and mutex: task managing mechanism in order to tell the program which task allowed to execute at the time being
+Semaphore and mutex: task managing mechanism in order to tell the program which task allowed to execute at the time being<br/>
+**G code:** a coding standard to transfer informantion from image processing software to LPC board<br/>

 ## Demo
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/zUFKqqQhi9s/0.jpg)](https://www.youtube.com/watch?v=zUFKqqQhi9s)